-The Company entered into a consulting agreement in 2004 with Dr. Metin Colpan, the Company's former Chief Executive Officer and current Supervisory Board member, pursuant to which Dr. Colpan shall be paid a fee of EUR 2,750 per day for consulting services, subject to adjustment.
-During 2008 and 2007, the Company paid approximately \$234,000 and \$471,000, respectively, to Dr. Colpan for scientific consulting services under this agreement.
+The Company has a consulting agreement with Dr. Metin Colpan, the Company's former Chief Executive Officer and current Supervisory Board member, pursuant to which Dr. Colpan is paid a fee of EUR 2,750 per day for consulting services, subject to adjustment.
+The Company paid approximately \$0.2 million to Dr. Colpan for scientific consulting services under this agreement during each of the years ended December 31, 2009 and 2008.